 As an independent school, Waynflete goes to great lengths to see that our students are successful, within the confines of a rigorous academic program.
-This begins with small classes, engaged advisors, out-of-class support by classroom teachers, and short-term support by the Director of Academic Support.
+This begins with small classes, engaged advisors, out-of-class support by classroom teachers, and short-term support by the Director of Support Services.
 For those students who need more assistance with meeting requirements, the school offers additional academic support at an additional cost to families.
 In the end, however, there are students for whom the school is not a good match, and another learning environment may be in their best interest.
 The testing and evaluation information requested in the Release of Educational Records section on this page is designed to help the school and parents make informed decisions about the appropriateness of Waynflete for their child.

 General Academic Support

 Waynflete provides limited academic support for students who, in the school’s opinion, need assistance in meeting Waynflete’s academic standards.
 This support (to the extent that it does not compromise the essential outcome objectives of a course) may include extra help sessions with teachers; short-term assistance from the Director of Support Services in the areas of study skills, organization, essay writing, lab reports, research papers, and math; the use of assistive technology; and access to supervised free periods.
 If a student needs more extensive assistance after seeking out classroom teacher assistance, they may request tutoring from a member of the Academic Support faculty.
 The Director of Support Services can also provide recommendations for outside support services if needed.
 All requests for tutoring must go through the student’s advisor, the Division Director, and the Director Support Services.